ros-industrial/industrial_training/gh_pages/_source/demo1/Pick-up-box.md

 ## Locate Function

-  * In the main program, locate the function call to '''application.pickup_box()'''.
+  * In the main program, locate the function call to `application.pickup_box()`.
-  * Go to the source file of that function by clicking in any part of the function and pressing "F3".
+  * Go to the source file of that function by clicking in any part of the function and pressing "F2".
-  * Remove the fist line containing the following '''ROS_ERROR_STREAM ...''' so that the program runs.
+  * Remove the first line containing the following `ROS_ERROR_STREAM ...` so that the program runs.

 ## Complete Code

-  * Find every line that begins with the comment "''Fill Code: ''" and read the description.
-Then, replace every instance of the comment  "''ENTER CODE HERE''" with the appropriate line of code
+  * Find every line that begins with the comment `Fill Code: ` and read the description.
+Then, replace every instance of the comment  `ENTER CODE HERE` with the appropriate line of code
 ```
 /* Fill Code: